openyurtio/openyurt/README.md

 |------------------|
 |May 29th, 2020.
 OpenYurt v0.1.0 is **RELEASED**!
 Please check the [CHANGELOG](CHANGELOG.md) for details.|

-OpenYurt is built based on native Kubernetes and targets to seamlessly extend it to support edge computing.
+OpenYurt is built based on native Kubernetes and targets to extend it to support edge computing seamlessly.
-Basically,  OpenYurt enables users to manage applications that run in the edge infrastructure as if they were running in the cloud infrastructure.
+In a nutshell, OpenYurt enables users to manage applications that run in the edge infrastructure as if they were running in the cloud infrastructure.

 OpenYurt is suitable for common edge computing use cases whose requirements include: